alicraigmile/preview-deck/README.md

-Preview a deck of cards.
+Preview a deck of cards from the Bitesie app in a web page.
+All you need is the deckId e.g. zgyng82

 Try:
 ```